csorgyu/uda_capstone/project_files/README.md

 ROC-precision curve available on the widget, no need to go to the actual run details on the poral

 ![image](https://user-images.githubusercontent.com/81808810/120074679-3dda1400-c09e-11eb-9ccb-4d252ed87f84.png)
-The confusion matrix is available in nice visual format
+The confusion matrix is available in nice visual format in the widget view, without leaving the notebook experience.
+In case portal based wrangling is disfavored and the storage access directly is disfavored, this is the best option to get immediate information from ML developer side.

 ![image](https://user-images.githubusercontent.com/81808810/120074693-51857a80-c09e-11eb-8f52-26846662e1c4.png)
 Feature importance is shown, also these are the results of featurization